pandas-dev/pandas/doc/source/getting_started/comparison/comparison_with_excel.rst

 Adding a row
 ~~~~~~~~~~~~

-To appended a row, we can just assign values to an index using ``loc``.
+To appended a row, we can just assign values to an index using :meth:`~DataFrame.loc`.

 NOTE: If the index already exists, the values in that index will be over written.